andrewhessler/paint-by-algo/THOUGHTS.md

 Probably because there's only ever really one consumer, but I can see `TileActivated` having more than 1 consumer.
 And if not, then we could probably have more concretely made it some sort of `RequestTileAnimationEvent` that lives in `TileAnimation`.

 Should I be considering single-writer principle in this scenario, or intentionally breaking it?
-I already intentionally break it in real life...
+I already intentionally arguably break it in real life...
 If I were to follow single-writer, I'd need to make `TileAnimation` listen on multiple topics, but manage the same state.
 Best they're ordered and funneled into a single event, right?

 If they performed completely different animations that wouldn't be a big deal I suppose